-Incoming are improved protections for new mothers and pregnant women against redundancy dismissals.
+The Bill provides improved protections for new mothers and pregnant women against redundancy dismissal.
 These protections apply for the full pregnancy period, including time spent on Maternity Leave and a return-to-work period post-pregnancy.
-A dismissal during this period because of a pregnancy is automatically unfair, and these women should be prioritised over other employees at risk of redundancy.
+A dismissal during this period because of a pregnancy is automatically unfair.
+However, where there is a risk of dismissal due to redundancy (a potentially fair reason for dismissal), pregnant women/new mothers should be prioritised for redeployment over other employees at risk of redundancy.